pakeke-constructor/umg-mod-monorepo/items/components.md

     end

+    itemCooldown = 1 -- this item has a 1 second cooldown

     -- How this item should be held.
     -- (If this value is nil, the item cannot be held) itemHoldType =